Malinalco: Economy

 Despite being in one of Mexico’s most populated regions, the municipality is still quite rural as it is located in an isolated valley, with farmland on the valley floor, and forests in the elevations.
 Most of the land in the municipality is used for forestry, followed by fish farming then agriculture.
 However, agriculture is the most important economic activity, harvesting corn, flowers and rice.
 There is some livestock but very little industry.
 Trout farming is also an important economic activity.
-Commerce here centers on the needs of the local population and tourism in the case of the towns of Malinalco and Chalma.
-Sixty three percent of the population here makes its living through agriculture, livestock and trout-farming.
+Commerce centers on the needs of the local population and tourism in the case of the towns of Malinalco and Chalma.
+Sixty-three percent of the population makes its living through agriculture, livestock and trout-farming.
 A study done on peasant households in the municipality show that these families depend on multiple economic activities, including temporary migration to nearby cities or the United States.

 The best-known community outside of the municipal seat is Chalma, which is famous for being the sanctuary of the Lord of Chalma, an apparition of a crucified black Christ.
 Its small population is almost entirely dedicated to meeting the needs of pilgrims who come throughout the year.
 According to legend, the Christ figure miraculously appeared at a cave where the pre-Hispanic local people used to worship a deity named Oxtoteotl.
 Pilgrimages to this Christian sanctuary follow many of the patterns of the old pagan rituals, including walking the narrow paths to the town itself, bathing in the waters of a special fresh-water spring and dancing at the sanctuary.
 Between Malinalco and Chalma there are large boulders, which according to legend, are people who have been turned to stone because they disobeyed this god.
 Near Chalma, because of the sanctuary, many famous people have bought ranches and other property.
 These include Verónica Castro, Daniela Romo, ex regent of Mexico City Oscar Espinoza Villareal and many politicians from Mexico State.

 In addition to the Cerro de los Idolos, there are 35 archeological sites in the municipality including those found in Matlalac, Rincon de Techimalco, Rincon de San Miguel, Cerro Orquemil, Rincon del Pozo and others.
 These also include sites that contain cave paintings and petroglyphs, some of which are at least 2,000 years old.
 One of the best-known of these sites is Las Caritas, east of town on the other side of the highway.
 Here small faces are carved to the cave's rockface.
 Two other sites that contain small cave paintings are Los Diablitos and El Coyotito Rojo, both to the north of Malinalco proper.